Role of the Care Manager

 Life Plan Goals

-The Life Plan development is a team effort driven by the person in collaboration with the entire care planning team to ensure that the Life Plan captures the individual’s comprehensive needs and meaningful goals/supports so that services and supports are tailored to help the person achieve what is most important to him/her.
+The Life Plan development is a team effort driven by the person in collaboration with the entire care planning team to ensure that the Life Plan captures the individual’s comprehensive needs and meaningful goals/supports so that services and supports are tailored to help the person achieve what is most important to them.
 The Life Plan must be written in plain language and in a manner, that is accessible to the individual, and distributed to the individuals and parties involved in the implementation of the plan.
 The Staff Action Plan is then developed by the appropriate habilitation provider and will describe, in detail, what habilitation staff will do to help the individual reach the habilitation goals/valued outcomes through the habilitation provider assigned goal(s) identified in the individual’s Life Plan.

 Valued Outcomes within the Life Plan must link to one of the twenty-one (21) defined Council on Quality and Leadership (CQL) POMS Measures.